 - accessory bag including: covers, bands, reusable tea filters, pH strips and gloves

 It’s everything you need to brew kombucha, except a jar (but that’s easy to find, right?).
-Plus when you buy your starter kit through this link, you save 46% over the price on Amazon!

 Do you brew kombucha?
 Do you have any questions about how to make it yourself?
 Leave your comments below!